The Richards Free Library offers access to the Internet as part of its commitment to the role of the public library in the Information Age.

 The Richards Free Library and its staff and trustees do not control the Internet.
 The Internet is a global entity.
 Parents should supervise their children’s Internet sessions at the library.
 The library cannot censor your access to material nor protect you from information you find offensive.
 There are many sites that carry information resources which you may think controversial or inappropriate; not all sites on the Internet provide accurate, complete, or current information.
 You need to be a good information consumer, questioning the information you find.

-Before patrons may use the Internet terminal, they must read the policies and procedures and sign a document stating that they understand and will abide by the policy.
-Users will agree, by signing the Internet User Registration Form, to obey all applicable federal, state, and local laws governing copyright, licensing and content restrictions.
+Users will agree to obey all applicable federal, state, and local laws governing copyright, licensing and content restrictions.
 Viewing of pages which display graphic pornography is inappropriate for a public and open environment and is prohibited.

 Minors, under the age of 18, will need parental permission to use the computers.
 The library reserves the right to terminate or restrict the user’s Internet privileges for abuse of these conditions.